Tag along for our FTC disclosure saga here. Updated Dec 4, 2025, this article was originally written for twistedroad.com ...

 Finally, it's time for the crown to the castle and most important of noggin' protectors: the motorcycle helmet.
 Before we get into vents and fitment and functionality, let me first suggest that the weight of any helmet carries big influence on our internal temps.
 Working our neck muscles during a lengthy ride causes stress and tension, so buying that lighter-than-helium, full face helmet that's not just DOT (stickers mean nothing) but SNELL rated, well that right there is a fine goal.

 Then, of course, there's HJC.
 The RPHA 11 has all the same paintwork benefits as the Bell but with a big boost in bang for the buck.
-The shell alone is optimized for air flow ventilation.
-The vent controls are six-stage, a big number when compared against even Shoei's 4-stage RF-SR. Because this "ACS" as they call it pushes air directly front to back, heat is immediately flushed from the interior.
-I'm again reminded to remind you: stay hydrated!
-This disbursement of moisture means the rider is becoming less so!
+Engineers optimized the shell alone for airflow ventilation.
+The vent controls are six-stage, a big number when compared against even Shoei's 4-stage RF-SR. Because this "ACS," as they call it, pushes air directly front to back, the system immediately flushes heat from the interior.
+I'll say it again: stay hydrated!
+This dispersal of moisture means the rider is becoming less so!

-But then, neither of these are SNELL rated.
+But then, neither of these carry a SNELL rating.
 Where to turn?

-When I was initially approached to write this post, there were soft references to the word "best".
-With riding gear, the difficulty reaching for such an absolute term rarely works out because we're all built differently.
+When an editor initially approached me to write this post, they made soft references to the word "best."
+With hot weather motorcycle gear, reaching for such an absolute term rarely works out because we're all built differently.
 The good news is the industry has been answering these concerns for years, making it easy to track down hints to what might best fit our way of riding.

 I can't promise you that "any" combination of these products is going to be exactly what you're after but I am confident that some combination is.

-As a 5'7" sport touring enthusiast (more sport than touring) with an "intermediate oval" dome, my collective "best" would be: TCX boots, Alexi pants and REV'IT Wind jacket for those crazy hot scenarios.
+As a 5'7" sport-touring enthusiast (more sport than touring) with an "intermediate oval" dome, my collective "best" would be TCX boots, Alexi pants and the REV'IT Wind jacket for those crazy-hot scenarios.
 Underneath, some generic moisture wicking workout gear (both top and bottom) keeps air movin' well enough.
 My Alpinestars gauntlets have the helm under control while my Sena com pumps audio into my Shoei helmet.

 And I bet your setup will be completely different!
-The unique choices we make should be anchored in keeping us safe.
-With one or more of the above, you'll be cooler for it too!
+We should anchor the unique choices we make in keeping us safe.
+With one or more of the above, you'll be cooler for it, too!

-There are a other great brands on the market.
+There are other great brands on the market.
 Which ones have you tried?
 What do you like about each and why?
 Your input is invited.
-Leave a comment!
+Leave a comment and/or write an article!